whyrsm/whyrsm/README.md

 ---

-I'm a PM, but I ship code too.

-Not because I want to be an engineer — I just got tired of waiting.
-With AI coding assistants (Cursor, Kiro, Claude, Gemini), I can go from idea to working system in days instead of quarters.
-ERPs, admission systems, WhatsApp bots, BI dashboards — I've built them all solo.

-Turns out, when you can build the thing yourself, you make better product decisions.
-You know what's actually hard vs what just sounds hard.
-You stop over-engineering specs.
-You ship faster.
+I'm a product manager who happens to code.

+I started picking up programming because I wanted to understand what I was asking engineers to build.
+Over time, with help from AI coding assistants, I found myself building small systems on my own — internal tools, ERPs, bots.
+Nothing fancy, boring problem, but useful.

+It's changed how I think about product.
+I'm more careful about what I ask for, more aware of tradeoffs.

 ---

-## Some numbers
+## Background

+I've spent most of my career in fintech and education.
+Along the way, I've been fortunate to:

-- Launched 3 fintech products, 400K+ customers
+- Work on products that reached 400K+ customers
-- Built internal systems that saved $500K/year in licensing
-- Cut cloud costs by 80% (yes, really)
+- Help teams save on costs through better tooling decisions
-- Led a team to ISO27001 certification
+- Lead a team through ISO27001 certification
-- Got a company award at eFishery (Q1 2024)
+- Learn from a lot of smart people

 ---

-## What I'm doing now
+## Current roles

-**Kav & Co** — My company.
-We help businesses figure out what to build and then actually build it.
+**Kav & Co** — A small company I co-founded.
+We help businesses think through their tech decisions and sometimes build things for them.

-**Kobi Education** — Consulting on product.
-Trying to get them to stop thinking in features and start thinking in outcomes.
+**Kobi Education** — I consult on product and technology.
+Mostly trying to help the team focus on what matters.

-**ITAF Global Islamic School** — Co-founded this.
-Preparing Indonesian students for universities in the Middle East.
+**ITAF Global Islamic School** — Co-founded with friends.
+We prepare students for universities in the Middle East.

 ---

-## Things I've built (solo, with AI)
+## Side projects

+I've built a few systems on my own using AI assistants — nothing groundbreaking, but they solve real problems:

-**BelajarShafa** — Mentoring platform for Indonesian organizations.
-Class management, LMS, the whole thing.
+- **BelajarShafa** — A mentoring platform for Indonesian organizations

-**Boogie ERP** — Garment manufacturing system.
-Quotations to production to delivery.
+- **Boogie ERP** — Internal system for a garment manufacturer

-**Permai ERP** — Wholesale distribution for baby products.
-Inventory, supply chain, retail outlets.
+- **Permai ERP** — Distribution management for a wholesale company

-**Abata PMB** — Student enrollment system for schools (KB through SMP).
+- **Abata PMB** — Enrollment system for schools

-Stack is usually NestJS + Next.js + PostgreSQL + Railway. n8n for automation, WAHA for WhatsApp.
+I usually work with NestJS, Next.js, and PostgreSQL. n8n for automation.

 ---

-## My AI setup

-I write about this on [Medium](https://whyrsm.medium.com).

-**LLMs I use daily:** Claude (Sonnet 4.5, Opus 4.5), Gemini 3
-**AI IDEs:** Cursor, Antigravity, Kiro
-**Automation:** n8n workflows, WAHA for WhatsApp bots

-The way I see it: AI doesn't replace thinking, it just removes the bottleneck between thinking and doing.
+## How I try to work

+**Product** — I care about solving the right problems.
+Features are easy to ship, outcomes are harder.

+**Leadership** — I've led teams before.
+Still learning how to do it well.

+**Technical** — I can read and write code.
+It helps me have better conversations with engineers.

+**Education** — I like teaching and mentoring when I can.
+Co-founding a school taught me a lot about learning itself.

 ---

+## Tools I use

+Cursor, Kiro, Claude, Gemini for coding assistance. n8n and WAHA for automation.

+---

 ## whyrsm

-It's "why" + my initials.
-I ask why before I build.
-Most problems aren't what they look like at first glance.
+"Why" + my initials.
+A reminder to ask why before jumping to solutions.

+I write occasionally on [Medium](https://whyrsm.medium.com).

 ---

-## Talk to me

-I like conversations about product strategy, building with AI, edtech, fintech, or just how to get teams to focus on outcomes instead of output.
+## Say hi

+Happy to chat about product, technology, education, or anything else.

 wahyurismawan@gmail.com